 Statistically speaking, I was not going to get out of a long life without cancer.
 I’d been planning for a healthy and functional old age by eating well and exercising regularly my entire life.
 I had no idea that my intention to live a long life meant inevitable cancer, because my cells were literally ticking, cancer time-bombs.

-- Both breasts dug out of my chest (bilateral mastectomy) with a collection of lymph nodes tested, too, in both armpits (aka, the surgeon injected radioactive dye into my breasts and rooted around for the radioactive ones, digging them out amid all the nerves that anatomically reside in the "axillary vault"’).
-My pre-op anxiety was epic and the post op pain unfathomable – but I made it.
+- Bilateral mastectomy with lymph node biopsy.
+Yep, both breasts were dug out of my chest (bilateral mastectomy) with a collection of lymph nodes that were tested, too, in both armpits (aka, the surgeon injected radioactive dye into my breasts and rooted around for the radioactive ones, digging them out amid all the nerves that anatomically reside in the "axillary vault"’).
+The recovery from this really really hurt.
+Not everyone has as much pain as I did.
+On a scale of 1 to 10 I was a 10 for a week post op, and that's coming from someone who had a ruptured calcified disk in her lumbar back that caused sciatic drama.
+I have to admit that my pre-op anxiety was epic and the post op pain unfathomable – but I made it.
 Needless to say, I have lots of numb areas.

-- Tubes and ovaries out, leading to Menopause II, the Sequel – but I made it.
+- Bilateral salpingo oophorectomy (BSO) surgery.
+Here my Fallopian tubes and ovaries were removed, leading to Menopause II, the Sequel – but I made it.

-- Reconstruction surgery, so that I look sort of normal again if I chose my clothing carefully.
+- Breast reconstruction surgery, so that I look sort of normal again if I chose my clothing carefully.

-Of course, then my gall bladder blew up, and I got another surgery.
-About 16 or 18 hours of anesthesia in 12 months – I lost count actually.
+Of course, then my gall bladder blew up after all this, and I got another surgery.
+All told, I had about 16 or 18 hours of anesthesia in 12 months – I lost count actually.
+All of this on top of scorched earth chemo.
+The human body is truly resilient!

-But, I’m here for the 2018 Mega Milestone Year.
-And, I’ve learned to be nicer to myself.
-Hence, milestone #5!
+And, I’m here for the 2018 Mega Milestone Year.
+As a huge bonus to being a cancer survivor, I’ve learned to be nicer to myself.
+Hence, milestone #5 above!

 The "silver lining" to cancer is that I’m grateful for a new approach I have to life, even if it meant having cancer.